NEWS

 (The next game is at home.
 How do you want the players to play?)

 "In terms of the training culture, the players' attitude has improved a lot.
-In the last game, I think all of the players acted bravely to dominate the game.
+In the last Trial, I think all of the players acted bravely to dominate Trial.
 I think we can dominate whether we're away or at home.
-We need to dominate the game from the start.
+We need to dominate Trial from the start.
 In recent home games, it took us a while to dominate.
-In this game, too, I want to score first.
-I think we saw a very good performance in the last home game, where we came back from 0-2 down, but rather than letting ourselves be chased after being down, if we score first, it will put us in an even more advantageous position, so that's what we want to do."
+In this Trial, too, I want to score first.
+I think we saw a very good performance in the last home game, where we came back from 0-2 down, but rather than letting ourselves be caught up after conceding, if we score first, it will put us in an even more advantageous position, so that's what we want to do."

 (With Sakai leaving the team, has the next captain been decided?
 What is the situation with Alexander Scholz?)